The Curtis Studios, Part 1: Early Partnerships

 Even more interesting, and somewhat shocking at the time, was a claim by the Catholic priest who married them that they had already been married for five years.
 The priest refused to say more about the controversy, but in another newspaper article the following day he implied that the two had been living under what was then called a "contract marriage."
 Today, we would call this a common-law marriage, meaning that Guptill and Holland had been in a committed relationship as though they were legally married.

 The article also said that neither the groom's parents nor Edward Curtis had ever heard of Ella Holland before the newspaper's revelation about the marriage.
-We now know that census records from 1900 show a 30-year-old Ella Guptill living in San Francisco with her daughter Marion, but the census entry, dated June 6, 1900, shows Marion's birth date as July, 1893.
-There seems to be no explanation for this discrepancy.
-The census record also lists Marion's birthplace as Tacoma.
+We now know that census records from 1900 show 30-year-old Ella Guptill was living in San Francisco with her daughter Marion.
+The daughter's birth date was listed as July, 1893, and her birthplace as Tacoma.
 The record does not indicate a husband for Ella, but her age is consistent with the marriage certificate in which she claimed she was born in Ireland about 1870.

-By the time that Guptill decided to leave, Edward Curtis was confident enough in his own skills that he launched a new studio solely under his name, and he never looked back.
+By the time that Guptill decided to leave, Edward Curtis was confident enough in his own skills that he launched a new studio solely under his name.
 He had already started to create some of his signature images of Native Peoples who lived in and around Seattle, and he continued to earn praise and awards for his photography.
 Within just a few short years, Edward Curtis had gone from being bedridden to gaining national fame, and he had no intention of stopping anytime soon.

 May 28, 2020: The original version of this post has been amended to include information about Rothi and Curtis in St. Paul.